bmrolo/quickSSH/README.md

 ```sh
 quickssh
 ```
 quickSSH uses the most common directories `/Downloads` and `$HOME` to locate `.pem` files.
-Use the menu in the command line to naviagate directories
+Use the menu in the command line to naviagate directories, and utilize the directory of your choosing